 Pupil Deprivation Grant

-In 2017-2018 the school has received £138,050.
+In 2019-2020 the school has received £140,950.

 The emphasis on nurture and wellbeing within Gladstone Primary promotes children who are happy and feel safe to learn therefore ensuring that every child will reach at least their academic potential.
 The PDG grant and commitment to children’s wellbeing and emotional health has resulted in Gladstone becoming the first school in Wales to be accredited with Trauma and Mental Health informed status.